fuseml/docs/docs/tutorials.md

 **4.** Register the codeset

+From now on, you start using *fuseml* command line tool.
 Register the example code as a FuseML versioned codeset artifact:

 ```bash
 fuseml codeset register --name "mlflow-test" --project "mlflow-project-01" codesets/mlflow/sklearn